Smurgenblurfer/E3D-Toolchanger-Wiper/README.md

 # E3D-Toolchanger-Wiper

 New design for E3D Toolchanger wiper inspired by [Kevin's Pebble Wiper](https://github.com/KevinMar1/Pebble_Wiper) <br>
-I designed this wiper mainly because I still had issues with reliability when using filmaments like flex, which are elimanted with this design.<br><br>
+I designed this wiper mainly because I still had issues with reliability when using filmaments like flex, which are eliminated with this design.<br><br>

 I recommend creating seperate wiper scripts for each type of filament.
 Fine tuning will depend on your machine.<br>
 Below are links to some of the parts I used to create this wiper.